 The Royal Christmas broadcast is an intrinsic part of Christmas for many in the United Kingdom and the Commonwealth.
 The first Royal Christmas broadcast was in 1932, when King George V spoke on the ‘wireless’ to the Empire from a small office at Sandringham.
 George VI carried on the practice, delivering a Christmas message every year from 1939, through the war years, until his death in 1951.
-Our current queen, Elizabeth II, has broadcast every year except 1969, and the broadcast has been televised since 1957.
-As well as reflecting on Christmas, the Queen mentions global, national and personal events which have affected her and her audience over the year.
-It’s usually at 3pm on Christmas Day, by the way.
+Our late queen, Elizabeth II, broadcast every year except 1969, and the broadcast has been televised since 1957.
+As well as reflecting on Christmas, the Queen mentioned global, national and personal events which have affected her and her audience over the year.
+Now it’s the King’s turn – it’s normally at 3pm on Christmas Day, by the way.

 Some foreign chappie wrote that some Brits – especially older ones – stand while this is going on and even remove their hats.
 Well, the things you learn about yourself and your country from the Internet…but I can’t stop to natter – I feel a genuflection coming on.

 Why do robins feature so much at Christmas?
 The short answer is we don’t know.
 The usual explanation is that the robin, Britain’s national bird and a bold little thing, is often seen during winter looking for food – and the red breast makes the cheeky chap stand out, particularly against the snow.
 Now, I’m no ornithologist, but as someone who has turned the odd spade in my time, I reckon robins are ubiquitous all year round.